 Architectural massing refers to the concept of arranging the volumes of a house in relation to each other and the streetscape.
 In general, all parts of the building should be designed with a sense of proportion to one another - and achieving this is the foundation for the overall design of the house.
-Density will only increase by one level on adjacent lots. i.e. single detached housing must be separated from row housing with semi-detached housing.
+Some of the specific architectural controls that will be considered are: